googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 Database Admin
 ==============

-After creating a :class:`~google.cloud.spanner.instance.Instance`, you can interact with individual databases for that instance.
+After creating an :class:`~google.cloud.spanner_v1.instance.Instance`, you can interact with individual databases for that instance.